 - What part of town you want to ride in

-- How long you want to be on the road
+- How long you want to be out riding

 What Type of Rental Bike Fits Your Ride?

 These rides offer the best of both road bikes and mountain bikes.
 Their large seats and upright handlebars make them comfortable for a city ride.
 But they’re also hardy enough to handle unpaved roads.
-Hybrid bikes still can’t handle mountain trails like mountain bikes can, though.
+Hybrid bikes still can’t handle trails like a proper mountain bike.
 So if you plan to get really wild, plan renting a bike accordingly.

 What Size Bike Do You Need?